Early Stage Researcher: Javier Rodríguez Ros

 Non-academic co-supervisor: Dr. Nuria Fernández Mora

-"My research will procure a new look on river basin organizations and multilevel governance from a political ecology perspective of current river basin development".
+"My research will procure a new look on river basin organizations and multilevel governance to adapt to drought and conditions of water scarcity".

 Many river basins worldwide are under stress and undergoing 'closure'.
-Spain's southeastern basins are notorious for the overexploitation of both surface and groundwater resources, a situation that generates competition over resources, environmental degradation and ever tighter socio-ecological interconnectedness between users, and between societies and the environment.
-Such complexity poses sheer challenges to a multi-level governance system that associates, among others, the basin Confederacion, nested public administrations, water user groups, private sector companies, environmental and other NGOs.
-This study will examine the shifting power configurations that govern how and what solutions are proposed, financed, implemented, and managed to respond to water challenges in the Segura River Basin.
-This basin is specific in that it receives a large share of its supply through the interbasin transfer of River Tagus (Tajo) waters.
-It will link with and inform wider studies and frameworks on river basin and multilevel governance, and on the political ecology of river basin development.
+Spain's southeastern basins are notorious for the overexploitation of both surface and groundwater resources, a situation that generates competition over resources, environmental degradation and ever-tighter socio-ecological interconnectedness between users, and between societies and the environment.
+Such complexity poses sheer challenges to a multi-level governance system that associates, among others, the basin Confederación, nested public administrations, water user groups, private sector companies, environmental and other NGOs.
+This study will examine the technical and political dimensions of water allocation in conditions of scarcity, detailing how and what solutions are proposed, financed, implemented, and managed to respond to water challenges in the Segura River Basin.
+This basin is specific in that it receives a large share of its supply through the interbasin transfer of River Tagus waters.
+It will link with and inform wider studies and frameworks on river basin and multilevel governance and river basin development.

 This research project will: